-I am an Assistant Professor in the Department of Mathematics Texas A&M University.
+I am an Assistant Professor in the Department of Mathematics at Texas A&M University.
 Previously, I was a J.L.
 Doob Research Assistant Professor and an NSERC postdoctoral fellow in the Department of Mathematics at the University of Illinois at Urbana-Champaign.
-Before moving to Illinois, I was a graduate student in the Department of Mathematics and Statistics at Queen's University in Kingston, Ontario, Canada.
+Before moving to Illinois, I studied in the Department of Mathematics and Statistics at Queen's University, Canada.

 Links to my:

 Project title: Quantum error correction, topological phases of matter, and representation theory.

 Project Organizers: Michael Brannan, Andreas Klappenecker, Eric Rowell, Li Gao, Samuel Harris.